mstksg/inCode/copy/entries/five-point-haskell-1.md

 framework of the "Typed Functional Programming" (and Haskell-derived) programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
-These points will of dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may --- and clarifying the tried and true refutations and guiding rules.
+These points will attempt to dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may --- and clarifying the tried and true refutations and guiding rules.

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html